socheatsok78/docker-chrony/README.md

 > If you are looking for Stratum One servers, you can check the following sites:
 > - https://support.ntp.org/Servers/StratumOneTimeServers
 > - https://www.advtimesync.com/docs/manual/stratum1.html

+## Prometheus Metrics

+The container exposes [Prometheus](https://prometheus.io/) metrics at `http://<container-ip>:9123/metrics` by default.
+The metrics are served by [chrony_exporter](https://github.com/SuperQ/chrony_exporter).

+## Container Capabilities
+The container can be configured to perform the following actions, and all of them are optional features.

+### Set the capability to update system time
+With `SYS_TIME` capability, this allows the container to update the system time.
+By default, this capability is not set.
+Once the `--cap-add SYS_TIME` provided to the container, `chrony` will be able to update the system time if necessary.

+You can disable this feature by setting the `SKIP_SETCAP_SYS_TIME` environment variable to `true`.

+### Set the capability to lock memory
+With `IPC_LOCK` capability, this allows the container to lock memory.
+By default, this capability is not set.
+Once the `--cap-add IPC_LOCK` provided to the container, `chrony` will be able to lock memory and prevent it from being swapped out.

+You can disable this feature by setting the `SKIP_SETCAP_IPC_LOCK` environment variable to `true`.

 ## License
 Licensed under the GNU General Public License v3.0.